dineshsonachalam/IMDB_5000_Movies_Statistics_Report-/README.md

 -	Next person who comes to the list is Tim Burton made a box office collection of 2,071,275,480.00 over his movies where his actual budget over his movies costs only 1,247,000,000.00.
 -	From the above story line we are able to view the top 10 directors gross vs budget.

-# 3. Content Rating for movies based on Box office hit

 ![Alt text](https://github.com/dineshsonachalam/IMDB_5000_Movies_Statistics_Report-/blob/master/content_rating.png "Content Rating")